Twitter Savages Zoe Saldana For Saying Hollywood Bullied Donald Trump, Is She Right?

 Saldana, who starred in Star Trek, Avatar, and Guardians of the Galaxy, doesn’t call herself a Trump supporter.
 However, the 38-year-old says she thinks the Hollywood elite helped the billionaire become an underdog to middle America during the race for the White House.

-“We got cocky and became arrogant and we also became bullies,” Saldana told AFP of Trump, who himself has been widely slammed for seemingly mocking a reporter with disabilities, a beauty pageant entrant, Ted Cruz, Mexicans, a Gold Star soldier’s mother, anti-Trump protestors, women, a CNN journalist, Democrat adversary Hillary Clinton, and more.
+“We got cocky and became arrogant and we also became bullies,” Saldana told AFP of Trump, who himself has been widely slammed for seemingly mocking a reporter with disabilities, a beauty pageant entrant, Ted Cruz, Mexicans, a Gold Star soldier’s mother, anti-Trump protesters, women, a CNN journalist, Democrat adversary Hillary Clinton, and more.

 “We were trying to single out a man for all these things he was doing wrong,” she went on to elaborate, before adding, “and that created empathy in a big group of people in America that felt bad for him and that are believing in his promises.”